Australian rules football in New South Wales: First clubs and matches (1861–1867)

-The Federal Football Club was formed at the Imperial Hotel in Wagga Wagga in 1861, making it the oldest Australian rules football club outside of Victoria and the oldest football club of any code in New South Wales, however little else of the early history of the club now known as the Wagga Tigers is known.
+The Federal Football Club is claimed to have been formed in Wagga Wagga in 1861, making it the oldest Australian rules football club outside of Victoria and the oldest football club of any code in New South Wales, however little else of the early history of the club now known as the Wagga Tigers is known.
 Its first recorded interclub matches did not appear for at least another decade.